mariannatrench247/A-Welcome/README.md

 - 🌱 I’m currently learning tflite
 - 💞️ I’m looking to collaborate on converting tf models -> tflite, alternatives to scaling models to microprocessors
 - 📫 How to reach me ... mari@daizeenterprises.com
+- 🔎 📗  I like to provide comprehensive and exhaustive tutorials and guides in the world of Machine Learning for my own reference and visitors 😊

 Additional info: